 Finally, reassure your employees that you have an open-door policy, and they can come to you any time they have a complication.
 Many employees suffer stress silently because they think that no one will listen to their complaints or concerns.
 Letting them know that they have someone to talk to is the best way to keep high-stress situations to a minimum.
 Your workers should be able to come to you with a concern and know that you will look out for their best interest when it’s all said and done.

-2020 and 2021 have been extremely hard on the world-wide population.
+The past few years have been extremely hard on the world-wide population.
 Take some time to put the strategies above in place for you and your employees.
 It’s easier than ever to find support online whether that be exercise classes, meditation apps, or online therapy.
-Don’t hesitate to explore these ideas so you can get back to business.
+Don’t hesitate to explore some of these ideas so you can get back to business.